 6. Visit a doctor as soon as possible

-If the emergency medical personnel who respond to the scene recommend that you be transported to the hospital in the ambulance, follow their recommendation because you won’t really know how seriously you’ve been injured until you go to the doctor.
+If the emergency medical personnel who respond to the scene recommend that you be transported to the hospital in the ambulance, follow their recommendation because you won’t know how seriously you’ve been injured until you go to the doctor.
 Adrenaline is powerful and can mask the symptoms of many injuries, including serious ones, but when it wears off, you might quickly regret rejecting their recommendation.

 In addition to discovering the extent of your injuries and what your recovery will entail, delaying medical care could open the door to the trucker’s insurer trying to reduce or deny your claim based on the argument that you aren’t injured as badly as you claim.
 Prompt medical attention can help preserve your claim for damages.

 Your health is our top priority, so after you’ve received treatment, contact the Aurora truck accident lawyers with Horwitz, Horwitz & Associates as soon as possible.
-We will launch our own investigation into the accident and will gather the facts and evidence necessary to help you obtain the maximum compensation you deserve.
+We will launch our investigation into the accident and gather the facts and evidence necessary to help you obtain the maximum compensation you deserve.

 What damages can I claim for my injuries?